gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `CodeNarc.reportFormat` replaced with `CodeNarc.reports.<type>.enabled`.
 - `CodeNarc.reportFile` replaced with `CodeNarc.reports.<type>.destination`.
 - `ResolvedArtifact.resolvedDependency` with `ResolvedArtifact.moduleVersion` as a partial replacement.
+- `ArtifactsRepositoryContainer` constants with no replacement.

+### Changes to repository DSL

+- The `RepositoryHandler.mavenCentral()` method no longer handles the `urls` option.
+You should use the `artifactUrls` instead.

 ### Removed incubating method

 - `StartParameter.setProjectPath` and `StartParameter.getProjectPath` were replaced with `TaskParameter`.

+### Task constructor injection changes

+Tasks are now constructed according to JSR-330.
+This means that a task type must either have a single public zero-args constructor, or annotate one constructor with `@Inject`.

 ### Task constructor changes

-All task types now have a zero args constructor.
+All core Gradle task types now have a zero args constructor.
 The following types are affected:

 - `org.gradle.api.tasks.testing.Test`
 - `org.gradle.api.tasks.Upload`